GoFetchDeliveries/api/README.md

 1. Create a live GoFetch user account with the production [web app] (https://www.go-fetch.com.au/webapp/) or the [iOS app](https://itunes.apple.com/au/app/gofetch/id1045358128?mt=8) and add a valid credit card.
 Your credit card will be charged when your jobs are delivered.

 2. Retrieve your production authentication token with [create a session](endpoints/sessions.md#create) request.
-Store the authentication token securely and use it for all other API requests.
+Store your authentication token securely and use it for all other API requests.

 3. Check that your authentication works with [hello world](endpoints/hello_world.md) request.